 Paris is full of hidden gems and has so much more to offer than the

-Update: Always call ahead, especially if you are reading this when covid 19 rules are in effect.
-Rules change when certain places can be open, change often.
+Note: Always call ahead to ask for hours of operation, especially if you’re reading this when covid 19 rules are in effect.

 Off The Beat And Track Places In Paris